Binance Market Update (2022-11-06)

 Binance

-The global cryptocurrency market cap now stands at $1.06T, down by -0.54% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.05T, down by -1.02% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PROS, BIFI, and RNDR, up by 66%, 21%, and 14%, respectively.
+Market outperformers include PROS, PHA, and BURGER, up by 60%, 55%, and 20%, respectively.

 Market movers: